Somerby's Landing Sculpture Park

 Somerby's Landing Sculpture Park is located on the waterfront of the Merrimack River, at the west end of the Newburyport boardwalk near The Black Cow Tap and Grill.

-We are pleased to present the 2012 exhibit of contemporary sculptures by Massachusetts and New England artists.
-Three new sculptures by Gillian Christy**, Peter DeCamp Haines** and Joseph Wheelwright** were installed and join the current three sculptures on exhibit at Somerby's Landing by Wendy Klemperer, Robert Motes, and Dale Rogers.
+We are pleased to present this ongoing exhibit of contemporary sculptures by Massachusetts and New England artists.
+A new sculpture by Gillian Christy joins the current four sculptures on exhibit at Somerby's Landing by Wendy Klemperer, Robert Motes, Dale Rogers and Rick Rothrock.
 Klemperer, Motes and Rogers' sculptures have been gifted to the City of Newburyport.

-This show marks the 9th year of sculptural exhibits at Somerby's Landing.
-Over the past nine shows, 29 different sculptors have exhibited 37 contemporary sculptures at the park.
+Over the past 13 years, 38 different sculptors have exhibited 43 contemporary sculptures at the park.
 Complementing the rich historical waterfront, Somerby's Landing Sculpture Park provides a contemporary venue for new ideas in form, interacting with the waterfront and stimulating viewers both young and old.
 The exhibit is open all day, every day, year round, free of charge, and is handicapped accessible.
-Over 250,000 people will see the sculptures during the year-long exhibit.
+Over 250,000 people will see the sculptures during the year.
 Somerby's Landing Sculpture Park is a participating gallery in the Newburyport ArtWalk.
 Come and enjoy!

-Support for the 9th Annual Exhibit is provided by the Firehouse Center for the Arts.
+Support for the current exhibit is provided by the Firehouse Center for the Arts.
 Special thanks to the City of Newburyport and the Newburyport Waterfront Trust.

 Return to top of page